Spotlight: Did McCarrick Make a Murderer? premieres Wednesday at 7 PM ET

 The crimson red color of Christmas betokens the many martyrs venerated by the Church during the octave, who chose to lay down their lives for Christ.
-These martyrs include St. Stephen, whose feast is celebrated December 26 and the Holy Innocents, whose feast is celebrated on December 28.
+These martyrs include St. Stephen, whose feast is celebrated Dec.
+26 and the Holy Innocents, whose feast is celebrated Dec.
+28.

 Even though St. Stephen is called protomartyr, the Holy Innocents willingly died for Christ many years earlier as a stark reminder of why Christ's coming was so necessary.
 Venerable Mary of Agreda, in her four-volume work on the life of Christ, Mystical City of God, recounts how Christ gave these infants a special grace to understand and accept their impending martyrdom.